vm1828/yt-assistant/docs/README.md

 - `GET /summaries/{video_id}` - Returns the summary of a video transcript for the authenticated user.
 - `POST /summaries/` - Creates a summary of a video transcript for the authenticated user.
+- `GET /conversations/{video_id}` - Returns the conversation associated with a specific video for the authenticated user.
+- `POST /conversations/` - Creates a new chat conversation linked to a specific video for the authenticated user.
+- `POST /messages/` - Sends a new chat message within a specific conversation and returns the LLM-generated response.

 \*All endpoints are Auth0 protected